Organising a holiday through ETG

-We'll ask for a fully refundable 10% deposit and then we'll confirm and book everything for you.
-Now you can relax and get excited about your holiday!
-If you have any last-minute inspiration or changes of plan, we're also able to continue fine-tuning right up until the time of travel.
+We'll ask for a 20% deposit and then we'll confirm and book everything for you.
+Once the holiday is confirmed and you are happy, the deposit becomes non-refundable and you can relax and get excited.
+If you have any last-minute inspiration or plan changes, we can continue fine-tuning right up until the time of travel.

-The required deposit will occasionally be higher, but we'll advise you if this is the case.
-For example, in order to take advantage of certain flight deals, it may be necessary to pay for flights in full as soon as a confirmed booking is made.
+The required deposit will occasionally be higher, but we'll advise you if so.
+For example, to take advantage of certain flight deals, paying for flights or hotels in full may be necessary as soon as a confirmed booking is made.

 Our Terms and Conditions provide more detailed information, however, feel free to contact us with any queries.